shuai-huang/shuai-huang.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Welcome to the Computational Neuroscience and Artificial Intelligence (CNAI) Laboratory!
+Welcome to the <span style="color:blue"> Computational Neuroscience and Artificial Intelligence (CNAI) </span> Laboratory!

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.